geodynamics/pylith_installer/docs/devenv/docker-devenv.md

-# PyLith Docker Development Environment
+# PyLith development environment Docker image

 The `pylith-devenv` Docker image provides all of the dependencies and defines the environment for PyLith development.
 It is built using the Ubuntu 20.04 Linux distribution.